4teamwork/opengever.core/README.rst

 Perl and ``Email::Outlook::Message`` module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Note: Use the msgconvert Docker image instead of installing msgconvert locally.
+See `Services`_ for more details.

 In order to convert Outlook ``*.msg`` messages to RFC822 ``*.eml`` when using Drag&Drop upload, we use the `msgconvert.pl <http://www.matijs.net/software/msgconv/>`_ script.
 This script requires Perl and the ``Email::Outlook::Message`` module.